 Currently at Parkland, there is no overnight call.
-The call cycle is split into a five day cycle during which teams have early and late admitting days.
+The call cycle is split into a five-day cycle during which teams have early and late admitting days.
 Teams are comprised of one resident, one to two interns, one attending, and medical students.
-At the VA, teams take overnight call every fourth night, and interns rotate on and off a night float coverage system.
+At the Dallas Veterans Affairs Medical Center, teams take overnight call every fourth night, and interns rotate on and off a night-float coverage system.

 In addition to general medicine wards, UT Southwestern offers subspecialty ward experiences including cardiology, hematology/oncology, pulmonary, and transplant nephrology.
 Each of these rotations provides further insight and experience into these subspecialties.